 The best time of year is late summer – the weather is its warmest and the days are long.
 Even though fall is around the corner, many states experience hot weather well into autumn.
 Take advantage of the gorgeous outdoors now and be active, especially with your dog!
 While exercise is crucial to your and your pet’s health, it’s important to remember that the soaring temperatures can be harmful and easily lead to overexertion.
 Your dog doesn’t need as much exercise in hot weather and should be eased into any activity during the summer.
-Use the Poof Pet Activity Tracker to monitor your dog’s activities and keep your dog smiling and comfortable.

 Read on for six tips to keep your furry friend safe, happy, and exercised this year!

 1. Become an early bird – or a night owl

 If you normally go on your daily walks during the day, it might be time to set your clock back or push it forward to stroll safely.
 Whether you choose to get up early or stay up late, Fido will appreciate the cooler temperatures when the sun isn’t high overhead.

 Sign up for our newsletter and stay in the know.

 2. Swim in the lake…or in the kiddie pool!

 It may seem like a no-brainer, but water is the perfect solution to hot weather dog exercise.
 Whether you live by the beach, a gentle river is a walk away, or a lake is within driving distance, getting your pup into cool water is perfect for summer.
 Simply do an Internet search for dog friendly beaches, lakes, or rivers in your area and get moving!